mariela-bracete/spin-the-reel/README.md

 - Train collaborative filtering model using PySpark ALS, consuming ratings data from PostgreSQL via JDBC
 - Build content-based similarity representations from TMDB metadata using TF-IDF and FAISS
 - Combine collaborative and content-based signals to generate hybrid Top-N recommendations
-- Precompute recommendation outputs and store as parquet artifacts
+- Precompute recommendation outputs and store as a parquet artifact
 - Serve recommendations via Flask using precomputed results

 ## Project Structure